-There are certain units in art that take a life of it’s own and just GROW!
-Cave art is one of them.
-I decided to make this a Pre-K – Grade 5 theme.
+There are certain units in art class that take on a life of their own and just GROW!
+My Cave art unit turned out even better than I had anticipated and grew into a Pre-K – Grade 5 theme due to the overwhelming interest of the students.
 Displaying children’s work is so important to me so this had to be BIG!
 And how was I just going to achieve this?
 Re-creating a cave similar to the Lascaux Caves in France filled with all my students’ work of course!
 I wanted them to fully understand the importance of those early cave paintings as the first ever examples of art in history.

 We first began by looking at actual prints of paintings from Lascaux and looking at the subject matter chosen by the cave people.
 There are plenty of good websites to show kids plus you tube has a ton of short videos and information.